 The Gradient Editor is an editor for creating continuous mappings for colors.
-The default palette depends on the range of values in the column used for mapping.
-To change the palette, click the Current Palette button and select a palette.
-This dialog also includes options to show only colorblind-friendly and reverse colors, for reversing the colors of the palette.
-To change the color manually, double-click the handles (small triangles on the top), and choose a single color from any palette.
-A color gradient will be created only when the editor has two or more handles (see the example below).
+To change the color of each region, just double-click the handles (small triangles on the top).
+A Color gradient will be created only when the editor has two or more handles (see the example below).